 Handling of the FW3A EDC light

 The BLF/TLF team has been putting their heads together to come up with the best bang for the buck and the shortest possible 18650 light with a triple XP-L engine.

 That being said, the Lumintop FW3A is definitely a short flashlight.
 It’s actually one of the shortest 18650 flashlights on the market.
 It’s barely longer than an average 18350 or even an AA flashlight.
 This makes it a great EDC flashlight.
 That being said, you shouldn’t think this is one of the best tactical flashlights out there, since it’s not tactical.
 The UI is too complicated to depend your life on!
-I would never use this a a self defence (tactical) flashlight, ever.
-It’s great for every day carry, or for camping though.
+I would never use this as a self-defense (tactical) flashlight, ever.
+But it’s great for everyday carry, or for playing around with.

-The pocket clip was already attached when I received the light.
+Pocket clip The pocket clip was already attached when I received the light.
 It’s pretty stiff, and seems like good quality.
-Warning:

 - Tailstand is easy, as it was designed as flat as possible – this light is very stable when tailstanding, even with a schooner (425mL glass) sitting on it as a diffuser!

 Build Quality, anodization

 Lumintop makes some great products, and the FW3A seems to be a great fit to their current line up.
 Knurling and anodization are done well.
 No missing spots or blemishes can be found anywhere on the light.